paragoner1/paragoner1/README.md

 My development philosophy centers on **architectural thinking** rather than just coding.
 Every system I build considers:

 - **Scalability**: How will this perform under real-world load?
 - **Security**: What are the attack vectors and how do we mitigate them?
-Drawing from finance auditing, I prioritize exploit-resistant designs using tools like Argon2 and RareSkills best practices.
+Drawing from finance auditing, I prioritize exploit-resistant designs using tools like Argon2 and security best practices from RareSkills and Ackee training.
 - **Compliance**: How does this integrate with existing regulatory frameworks?
 - **User Experience**: How do we make complex technology accessible and valuable?
 - **Production Readiness**: How do we ensure reliability, monitoring, and maintainability?